 - Use some of the keywords in level 1 headings.

-The title is written in title case, centered, and in Times New Roman font at the top of the page.
+The title is capitalized, in the center, and in Times New Roman at the top of the page with a font size of 14.
 The title should be concise, omitting terms that are implicit and, where possible, be a statement of the main result or conclusion presented in the manuscript.
 Abbreviations should be avoided within the title.

 Witty or creative titles are welcome, but only if relevant and within the measure.
 Consider if a title meant to be thought-provoking might be misinterpreted as offensive or alarming.
 In extreme cases, the editorial office may veto a title and propose an alternative.